AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-37109-->

-*  Magento no longer displays the contents of a customer’s cart after the customers session expires.
+*  Magento no longer displays the contents of a customer's cart after the customers session expires.
 Previously, Magento displayed this error when a guest customer tried to check out when persistent shopping cart was enabled: `No such entity with cartid = 0`.

 ### Pricing